etomboulian/JavaLearning/Java - The Complete Reference 12th/Ch 8 - Inheritance/readme.md

 ### A Superclass Variable Can Reference a Subclass Object

 A reference variable of a superclass can be assigned a reference to any subclass derived from that superclass.
-See [RefDemo](code/RefDemo.java) Since BoxWeight is a subclass of Box, it is permissable to assign plainbox a reference to the weightbox object.
+See [RefDemo](code/RefDemo.java) for en example that shows this.
+Since BoxWeight is a subclass of Box, it is permissable to assign plainbox a reference to the weightbox object.

 Importantly it is the type of the reference variable, not the type of the object that it refers to that determines what members can be accessed.
 When a reference to a subclass object is assigned to a superclass reference, you will only have access to only the parts of the class that is in the superclass.